 14. How much money can an organization apply for?

 The Foundation will not dictate the amount for which an organization can apply, but the grant amount requested should be consistent with the scope of work for which they are applying.
-For reference, the majority of grant amounts that have been awarded range from $30,000 to $100,000 per year, but grants can be higher or lower than this range.
+The majority of grant amounts that have been awarded range from $30,000 to $100,000 per year, but grants can be higher or lower than this range.

 15. What is the duration of each grant award?